AP Exam Dates 2026: Full Schedule and Test Calendar

 Accommodation and Course Submission Deadlines

-Students who require exam accommodations should apply as early as possible.
-Accessibility services are available to support fair exam conditions, but the approval process takes time and careful planning.
-Key points include:
+Students who require exam accommodations should apply as early as possible, as the approval process takes time and careful planning.
+Key points to keep in mind:

-- Accommodation requests must meet published deadlines.
-Late requests are rarely accepted, so early submission is essential.
+- Meet all deadlines.
+Late accommodation requests are rarely accepted, so early submission is essential.

-- Supporting documentation is required.
-Schools and exam boards need clear evidence to approve accommodations.
+- Provide supporting documents.
+Schools and exam boards require clear evidence to approve accommodations.

-- Performance tasks must be submitted on time to avoid penalties.
-Missing submission deadlines can affect eligibility or exam outcomes, even if the school approves accommodations.
+- Submit performance tasks on time.
+Missing deadlines can affect eligibility or exam outcomes, even if accommodations are approved.

 Stay Organised for Success